 Paris on a Budget – The 100% Free Guide

-If you’re a student, on a tight budget, or simply saving for that damn-it-why-does-it-have-to-be-that-expensive Birkin bag, you will certainly appreciate this 100% free guide to Paris.
-The City of Light is full of costless pleasures, right there at the reach of your hand (without the necessity to take out your wallet).
+If you’re a student, on a tight budget or simply saving for that damn-it-why-does-it-have-to-be-that-expensive Birkin bag, you’ll certainly appreciate this 100% free guide to Paris.
+The City of Light is full of costless pleasures right there at the reach of your hand (without having to take out your wallet).
 Have a look here:

 Image source: The Telegraph